Thomas Spring Rice, 2nd Baron Monteagle of Brandon: Family and education

 Thomas Spring Rice was the eldest son of Hon.
 Stephen Spring Rice (1814–1865) and his wife, Ellen Frere.
 He was educated at Harrow School and Trinity College, Cambridge.
 He became 2nd Baron Monteagle of Brandon in 1866 on the death of his grandfather, the former Chancellor of the Exchequer Thomas Spring Rice, 1st Baron Monteagle of Brandon, as his father predeceased him in 1865.
 Spring Rice became an active member of the House of Lords and spent much of his time at Mount Trenchard House in County Limerick, from where he managed his estates.
 He also owned property in London.
-In 1872 he attended a "General Meeting of the members and friends of the Irish Society for Women's Suffrage" in Blackrock, County Dublin.
+In 1872 he attended a "General Meeting of the members and friends of the Irish Society for Women's Suffrage" in Blackrock, Dublin.

 On 26 October 1875, Spring Rice married Elizabeth Butcher (d.
 27 April 1908), the oldest daughter of the Most Rev. Rt.
 Hon.
 Samuel Butcher, Bishop of Meath, in County Meath.
 Together they had three children, who were brought up to speak fluent Irish.